kevinmaes/eggdrop/README.md

 ## Game Development

-THIS GAME IS STILL IN ACTIVEL DEVELOPMENT
+THIS GAME IS STILL IN ACTIVE DEVELOPMENT

 See the [Issues](https://github.com/kevinmaes/eggdrop/issues) for a list of possible upcoming features, fixes, and enhancements